Ultralong-distance quantum correlations in three-terminal Josephson junctions: Discussion

 \subsection{Quantum current-noise cross-correlations}

-The price to pay for nonlocal clusters of Cooper pairs over the ultralong distance $R_0\sim l_\varphi$ is apparently to renounce to producing ``good Floquet qu-bit''.
-Considering that the bias voltage energy $eV$ is much smaller that the superconducting gap $\Delta$, the Floquet resonance line-width broadening $\delta$ is limited by multiple Andreev reflections \cite{FWS,papierII,engineering,Berry}, at least in the absence of ``extrinsic'' mechanism of relaxation \cite{FWS}.
-We previously found\cite{FWS,papierII,engineering,Berry} that $\delta \sim \exp(-c \Delta/eV)$ with $c$ of order unity, {\it i.e.} the line-width broadening is exponentially small as $eV/\Delta$ is reduced.
-But, at the considered higher voltage values from $eV/\Delta=0.3$ to $eV/\Delta=1.2$, the coupling to the continua of quasiparticles above the gap produces significant broadening of the Floquet resonances, and small coherence time for this Floquet qu-bit \cite{FWS,papierII,engineering,Berry}.
+{The price to pay for nonlocal clusters of Cooper pairs over the ultralong-distance $R_0\sim l_\varphi$ is apparently to renounce to a ``good Floquet qu-bit''.
+Considering that the bias voltage energy $eV$ is much smaller than the superconducting gap $\Delta$, the Floquet resonance line-width broadening $\delta$ is limited by multiple Andreev reflections \cite{FWS,papierII,engineering,Berry}, at least in the absence of ``extrinsic'' mechanism of relaxation \cite{FWS}.
+We previously reported\cite{FWS,papierII,engineering,Berry} that $\delta \sim \exp(-c \Delta/eV)$ with $c$ of order unity, {\it i.e.} the line-width broadening is exponentially small as $eV/\Delta$ is reduced.
+But here, the coupling to the continua of quasiparticles above the gap produces significant broadening of the Floquet resonances and small coherence time \cite{FWS,papierII,engineering,Berry} at higher voltage values, from $eV/\Delta=0.3$ to $eV/\Delta=1.2$ on figures~\ref{fig:vs-R}, \ref{fig:vs-R-Dynes} and~\ref{fig:vs-V-1}.}

-This ``poor Floquet qu-bit'' does however not preclude emergence of quantum correlations at the ultralong $R_0\sim l_\varphi$, because the Cooper pair clusters are composite objects made of both the ``locally transmitted'' and ``nonlocally split'' Cooper pairs, see figure~\ref{fig:device}d.
-It is known that, in general, breaking Cooper pairs produces quantum mechanical correlations and entanglement, see the normal metal-superconductor-normal metal beam splitter \cite{theory-CPBS3,theory-CPBS4,theory-CPBS4-bis,theory-CPBS4-ter,theory-CPBS5,theory-CPBS6,theory-CPBS7,theory-CPBS8,theory-CPBS9,theory-CPBS10,theory-CPBS11,theory-noise8,theory-noise9,theory-noise11}.
-Nonvanishingly small zero-frequency quantum current-noise cross-correlations $S_{a,b}\ne 0$ in a $S_a$-dot-$S_c$-dot-$S_b$ three-terminal Josephson junction at the ultralong $R_0\sim l_\varphi$ is a possibility for experimental demonstration of the quantum nature of the ultralong-distance Cooper pair clusters.
+{This ``poor Floquet qu-bit'' does however not preclude emergence of quantum correlations at the ultralong distance $R_0\sim l_\varphi$, because the Cooper pair clusters are composite objects made of both the ``locally transmitted'' and ``nonlocally split'' Cooper pairs, see figure~\ref{fig:device}d.
+It is known that, in general, breaking Cooper pairs produces quantum mechanical correlations and entanglement, see the $F_aSF_b$ and the $N_aSN_b$ beam splitters \cite{theory-CPBS3,theory-CPBS4,theory-CPBS4-bis,theory-CPBS4-ter,theory-CPBS5,theory-CPBS6,theory-CPBS7,theory-CPBS8,theory-CPBS9,theory-CPBS10,theory-CPBS11,theory-noise8,theory-noise9,theory-noise11}.
+Nonvanishingly small zero-frequency quantum current-noise cross-correlations $S_{a,b}\ne 0$ in a $S_a$-dot-$S_c$-dot-$S_b$ three-terminal Josephson junction at the ultralong $R_0\sim l_\varphi$ is a possibility for experimental demonstration of the quantum nature of the ultralong-distance Cooper pair clusters.}

-In fact, the quantum current-noise cross-correlation kernel
+{In fact, the quantum current-noise cross-correlation kernel

 was calculated by many authors, see for instance Ref.~\onlinecite{Cuevas-noise} and Eqs.~(15)-(19) in our preceding Ref.~\onlinecite{Sotto}: